-Trade in goods between EU Member States (intra-EU trade) was valued — in terms of dispatches — at EUR 3 110 billion in 2016.
-This was 78 % higher than the level recorded for exports leaving the EU-28 to non-member countries of EUR 1 745 billion (extra-EU trade).
+Trade in goods between EU Member States (intra-EU trade) was valued — in terms of exports — at EUR 3 347 billion in 2017.
+This was 78 % higher than the level recorded for exports leaving the EU-28 to non-member countries of EUR 1 879 billion (extra-EU trade).

-As for extra EU-28 trade, Germany was also the EU Member State with the highest level of intra EU-28 trade in 2016, contributing 22.8 % of the EU-28’s dispatches of goods to other Member States and also just over one fifth (20.9 %) of the EU-28’s arrivals of goods from other Member States (see Figure 8).
-The Netherlands (12.5 %) was the only other Member State to contribute more than one tenth of intra-EU dispatches, again a consequence of the Rotterdam effect, while France (11.8 %) and the United Kingdom (9.6 %) accounted for close to one tenth of intra-EU-28 arrivals.
+As for extra EU-28 trade, Germany was also the EU Member State with the highest level of intra EU-28 trade in 2017, contributing 22.4 % of the EU-28’s exports of goods to other Member States and also just over one fifth (20.8 %) of the EU-28’s imports of goods from other Member States (see Figure 8).
+The Netherlands (13.0 %) was the only other Member State to contribute more than one tenth of intra-EU exports, again a consequence of the Rotterdam effect, while France (11.8 %) and the United Kingdom (9.0 %) accounted for close to one tenth of intra-EU-28 imports.

-The importance of the EU’s internal market is underlined by the fact that intra-EU trade in goods (dispatches and arrivals combined) was higher than extra-EU trade (exports and imports combined) for each EU Member State, with the exceptions of Malta and the United Kingdom where they were very nearly balanced (see Figure 9).
+The importance of the EU’s internal market is underlined by the fact that intra-EU trade in goods (exports and imports combined) was higher than extra-EU trade (exports and imports combined) for each EU Member State (see Figure 9).
 The proportion of total trade in goods that was accounted for by intra-EU and extra-EU flows varied considerably across the Member States, reflecting to some degree historical ties and geographical location.
-The highest shares of intra-EU trade (around 80 % of total trade) were recorded for Estonia, Luxembourg, Hungary, the Czech Republic and Slovakia, with this ratio falling to 49.3 % in the United Kingdom.
+The highest shares of intra-EU trade (around 80 % of total trade) were recorded for Estonia, Hungary, the Czech Republic, Slovakia and Luxembourg with this ratio falling to 50.2 % in the United Kingdom.

 Analysis of main trading partners for goods